Jatropha curcas: Food for human consumption

 Xuta, chuta, aishte or piñón manso (among others) are some of the names given in Mexico to edible non-toxic Jatropha curcas.
 It is grown in house gardens or other small areas.
 Although it is known as a toxic plant due to the presence of diterpenes named phorbol esters, the existence of edible non-toxic J. curcas without phorbol esters content has been demonstrated.
 It is also similarly reported that Jatropha seeds are edible once the embryo has been removed.
 The process for analysis of phorbol ester contents in J. curcas is done through high-performance liquid chromatography (HPLC).

 Xuta is traditionally prepared for local celebrations or popular parties.
-The kernels are roasted and eaten as a snack or roasted and ground to prepare different dishes, such as tamales, soups and sauces like “pipian”.
+The kernels are roasted and eaten as a snack or roasted and ground to prepare different dishes, such as tamales, soups and sauces like "pipian".
 The seeds in the zone around Misantla, Veracruz are very appreciated by the population as food once they have been boiled and roasted.

 Root ashes are used as a salt substitute.
 HCN and rotenone are present.

+In 2023, 10 children in the Philippines fell ill from consuming J. curcas seeds after watching a social media video that suggested they were safe to eat.